amabdulr/CNWG/10-Core Writing Structures.md

       - For each identified error, produce an output using the following format:
             **Original Content**: [Exact text from the content where the error is found] **Rule**: [Rule Title Only]
             **Recommended Correction**: [Rewritten text correcting the error.
-Avoid using words like "following", "above", or "below".]
+Do not use these words ever: "following", "as follows", "above", or "below".]
             **Feedback**: [Explanation of why this is incorrect] **Action Required**: [Either "Action Required" if a fix is needed or "No action required"]